crisluengo/doxpp/docs_src/index.md

 6. Function arguments can not yet be individually documented. `\param`, `\return` and `\exception` are not yet supported.

-7. Soon we'll have the ability to typeset equations from LaTeX strings.

-8. We cannot yet include source code from another file, or create pages for example programs.
+7. We cannot yet include source code from another file, or create pages for example programs.